Deenbe/aws-labs/neptune/neptune.md

 In order to use the workbench, the security group that you attach in the VPC where Neptune is running must have an additional rule that allows inbound connections from itself - otherwise you will not be able to connect to the Neptune cluster.

-**Note: For Sydney Summit, we have provisioned the accounts with a Neptune Notebook to save time.**
+**Note: For Sydney Summit, we will have provisioned the accounts with a Neptune Notebook to save time.**

 ----